 These cheesy potatoes are a bit of a labor of love and trust me, over the years my mom and I have tried to cut corners to make these in a quicker way, but they are never the same.

-But if you want to call it tricky, the trickiest part of this recipe is getting the potatoes to be cooked just right.
+The trickiest part of this recipe is getting the potatoes to be cooked just right.
 You don't want them to be totally cooked, but they need to be cooked enough that they don't require extra cooking in the oven.

-How to Cook The Potatoes
+How to Make Cheesy Potatoes

 The best way to cook these potatoes is to clean them first, put them in a pot of boiling water, and cook them until a fork goes into the potato with a little force.

-How to Shred The Potatoes
+How to Shred Potatoes

 We've tried a food processor before and they just aren't as good that way.
-Labor of love, I tell you.
+Labor of love, I tell you!

 So, in conclusion, you gotta try these cheesy shredded potatoes!
 Even if you just make them on a Wednesday, just because.
 They're one of my all-time favorite family meals!

-Don't Miss these Holiday Favourites:
+Don't Miss these Holiday Favorites:

 - 6 potatoes

-- 1 16oz container of sour cream
+- 1 (16 ounce) container of sour cream

 - 1 can cream of chicken soup

-- 2 cups Kraft shredded cheddar cheese
+- 2 cups grated cheddar cheese

-- Salt and pepper to taste
+- salt and pepper, to taste

-- Preheat oven to 350 degrees
+- Preheat oven to 350°F degrees.

 - Bring water to a boil in a large stock pot.